Vetrivel

 Vetrivel is a 2016 Tamil-language drama film written and directed by Vasantha Mani.
-The film stars Sasikumar, Prabhu, Miya and Nikhila Vimal, while Viji Chandrasekhar, Ananth Nag and Varsha Bollamma portray supporting roles.
+The film stars Sasikumar, Prabhu, Miya and Nikhila Vimal (in her Tamil debut), while Viji Chandrasekhar, Ananth Nag and Varsha Bollamma portray supporting roles.
 The film, featuring music by D. Imman and cinematography by S. R. Kathir, released on 22 April 2016.
 The film received mostly positive reviews from critics.

 Plot

-In 1987, PM Rajiv Gandhi announces the re-creation of Local Self administration bodies in india, and the plans for elections.
-"Maniakkarar" Rajamanickam (Prabhu) is a rich landlord in a village in Tanjore.
-His pregnant step-sister Kayavarnam (Viji Chandrasekhar) approaches him with a request that he should not contest the upcoming election for Village Chief, as her husband wants to contest.
-Rajamanickam relents without thoughts, and his sister goes happy.
-Meanwhile, leaders of 8 villages gather with Rajamanickam, and convince him to contest, as the Village Chief post will be contested by many people with wrong intentions if Rajamanickam doesn't contest.
-Rajamanickam agrees with the villagers, and asks his brother-in-law to withdraw.
-His brother-in-law vehemently refuses and the election heavily contested.
-Rajamanickam wins with a high vote difference and his brother-in-law hangs himself.
-Kayavaram portrays the suicide as heart attack, and promises revenge on Rajamanickam, effectlively severing their relationship.
+In 1987, PM Rajiv Gandhi announces the recreation of local self-administration bodies in India and the plans for elections.
+"Maniyakkarar" Rajamanickam (Prabhu) is a rich landlord in a village in Tanjore.
+His pregnant stepsister Kayavarnam (Viji Chandrasekhar) approaches him with a request that he should not contest the upcoming election for village chief, as her husband wants to contest.
+Rajamanickam relents without thoughts, and Kayavarnam goes happy.
+Meanwhile, leaders of eight villages gather with Rajamanickam and convince him to contest, as the village chief post will be contested by many people with wrong intentions if Rajamanickam does not contest.
+Rajamanickam agrees with the villagers and asks his brother-in-law to withdraw.
+His brother-in-law vehemently refuses, and the election heavily contested.
+Rajamanickam wins with a high vote difference, and his brother-in-law hangs himself.
+Kayavaram portrays the suicide as heart attack and promises revenge on Rajamanickam, effectively severing their relationship.

-In 2010, Vetrivel (Sasi Kumar) is a organic-fertiliser vendor, who lives in a nearby village with his parents (Ilavarasu and Renuka) and brother Saravanan (Ananth Nag).
-Saravanan falls in love with his classmate Subha (Varsha), the only daughter of Rajamanickam.
-Meanwhile, Vetrilvel develops a liking for an agriculture researcher Janani (Miya).
+In 2010, Vetrivel (Sasikumar) is an organic fertilizer vendor who lives in a nearby village with his father Navaneetham (Ilavarasu), mother Saradha (Renuka) and brother Saravanan (Ananth Nag).
+Saravanan falls in love with his classmate Subha (Varsha Bollamma), Rajamanickam's only daughter.
+Meanwhile, Vetrivel develops a liking for an agriculture researcher Janani (Miya).

-Vetrivel urges his father to approach Rajamanickam with a marriage proposal between Saravanan and Subha for which Rajamanickam opposes citing caste differences.
+Vetrivel urges his father to approach Rajamanickam with a marriage proposal between Saravanan and Subha, for which Rajamanickam opposes, citing caste differences.
 Vetrivel and Saravanan plan to kidnap Subha during a temple festival but the plan fails as they accidentally kidnap another girl Latha (Nikhila Vimal) by mistake.
-Latha is engaged to Arul (Rajesh), son of Kayavarnam and her wedding was supposed to take place in a week.
-Vetrivel realizes his mistake and rushes back to the village to drop off Latha but her father commits suicide before her arrival thinking that Latha eloped with someone.
-She understands that it was Kayavarnam who behaved very rude towards Latha’s father which made him to end his life.
+Latha is engaged to Kayavarnam's son Arul (Rajesh Gopalan), and her wedding is supposed to take place in a week.
+Vetrivel realizes his mistake and rushes back to the village to drop off Latha, but her father commits suicide before her arrival, thinking that she eloped with someone.
+She understands that it was Kayavarnam who behaved very rude towards Latha’s father, which made him end his life.